 - Remove plastic wrap.
 Brush the tops with an egg wash, if desired.

 - Bake rolls for 15 - 20 minutes until golden brown.
+Time depends on your chosen pan.
 Remove from pan and place on rack to cool.
 If you chose not to use an egg wash prior to baking you can brush the tops with some melted butter to create flavor and shine.
 If you choose to do nothing that is perfectly fine.

 **If your eggs aren’t room temperature, place them in a bowl with warm water.